International Territorial Level: Demographic statistics by ITL 1 region

 The 12 ITL regions of the United Kingdom are listed below.
 Population numbers are for mid-2019 (as NUTS 1), and areas are in square kilometres.
 Data is from the Office for National Statistics.

 History

 NUTS 2003

 In the first version in 2003, North Eastern Scotland (which then included part of Moray) was coded UKM1, and Highlands and Islands was coded UKM4.

-The current NUTS level 1 codes start with "C" (following "UK") rather than "1" because the new list reflected the revised regions of England and local government changes throughout the UK; "1" to "B" had been used for the 11 regions in the previous coding system.
+The codes in this scheme start with "UKC" to avoid confusion with codes in the previous system, which identified 11 regions of England using codes that started with "UK1" through "UK9" plus "UKA" and "UKB".

 NUTS 2006

 NUTS 2006 came into force on 1 January 2008.

 NUTS 2010

 NUTS 2010 came into force on 1 January 2012.